bitcoinops/bitcoinops.github.io/_posts/en/2019-02-11-rbf-in-the-wild.md

 ### Label Transactions Signaling opt-in RBF

-RBF signaled transactions could be visually labeled both in transaction list and transaction detail screens.
+Transactions signaling RBF could be visually labeled both in transaction list and transaction detail screens.
 Alternatively, RBF-signaling transactions could be the default and NON RBF transactions get an “unbumpable” type label.
 Such a label is most useful for letting a user know which of their transactions are